-Orchard is committed to the principles of the Modern Slavery Act 2015 and the abolition of modern slavery and human trafficking.
-Orchard respects human rights and operating with integrity in regards to all aspects of its business.
-This Statement sets out the steps Orchard has taken to understand the potential risks posed by modern slavery and/or human trafficking and ensure such activity does not occur as a result of its business ventures.
-This statement refers to actions and activities undertaken during the current financial year.
+Orchard UK is committed to the principles of the Modern Slavery Act 2015 and the abolition of modern slavery and human trafficking.
+Orchard UK respects human rights and operating with integrity in regards to all aspects of its business.
+This Statement sets out the steps Orchard UK has taken to understand the potential risks posed by modern slavery and/or human trafficking and ensure such activity does not occur as a result of its business ventures.
+This Statement refers to actions and activities undertaken during the current calendar year 2022.

 Organisational Structure and Supply Chain

-Orchard does not and would not enter into business with any organisation, in the UK or abroad, which knowingly supports or is found to be involved in slavery, servitude and forced or compulsory labour.
+Orchard UK does not and would not enter into business with any organisation, which knowingly supports or is found to be involved in slavery, servitude and forced or compulsory labour.

 We operate the following policies that describe our approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:

-- Code of Conduct: Orchard has an employee code of conduct which requires employees to behave ethically and operate with integrity at all times.
-Orchard prohibits all of its employees and service providers from engaging in the use of forced or trafficked labour.
+- Code of Conduct: Orchard Global has an employee code of conduct which governs our employees, officers and directors to behave ethically and operate with integrity at all times.
+Orchard Global strictly prohibits all of its employees and service providers from engaging in the use of forced or trafficked labour.